SamuelMarsault/noiseModelling_OSM_Tool/README.md

 ### 1. ⚙️ Configuration and Requirements

-To get started, you need to either fork the project and set it up locally or simply download the .jar file from the [Release](Release) section.
+To get started, you need to either fork the project and set it up locally or simply download the .jar file in `Release` section on git.

 #### A. 🔊 NoiseModelling